PaulFrankling/recip_me/TESTING.md

 * All categories were searched and all came back with the correct results. &check;
 * Numerous recipes were searched and the appropriate results came back. &check;
-* Searched 10 different ingredients which and the search engine returned the correct recipes with those ingredients. &check;
+* Searched 10 different ingredients and the search engine returned the correct recipes with those ingredients. &check;
 * If the search engine can't find the requested search query, it correctly returns a "No Results Found" message. &check;
 * Reset button works correctly by resetting the search query. &check;

 #### Register Page

-* Input fields correctly notifies the user if the Username or Password is too short or contains a symbol. &check;
+* Input fields correctly notify the user if the Username or Password is too short or contains a symbol. &check;
 * Login page link works correctly. &check;
 * When the user registers their account, it adds their credentials to [MongoDB](https://cloud.mongodb.com/).
 It shows the Username of each user but hashes the Password with the use of Werkzeug. &check;